 - 2 medium eggs

-1. MAKE AHEAD: Generously grease a 3-quart (3 L) casserole or 9-inch (2 L) square baking dish with coconut oil.
+1. MAKE AHEAD: Generously grease a 3-quart casserole or 9-inch square baking dish with coconut oil.
 In a medium bowl, beat eggs, coconut milk, honey, and vanilla until smooth.
-Add water, oats, 1/4 cup (60 mL) of the coconut, and salt.
+Add 2 cups water, oats, coconut, and salt.
 Mix well.

-2. Pour mixture into the prepared casserole and cover with plastic wrap.
+2. Pour mixture into the prepared casserole, press in berries, and cover with plastic wrap.
 Refrigerate overnight.

 5. Drizzle oatmeal with a little extra honey and sprinkle with toasted coconut.
 Serve hot.